-The CellMine process is set to be a disruptive technology in battery recycling, able to selectively target and recover the vast majority of high-value and high-volume metals within a lithium-ion cell, including cobalt, lithium and manganese.
+The CellMine process is a disruptive technology in battery recycling, able to selectively target and recover the vast majority of high-value and high-volume metals within a lithium-ion cell, including cobalt, lithium and manganese.

-The process promises to be environmentally friendly, low-impact and low cost, ultimately helping to enable the future of lithium-ion battery manufacture in the UK.
+The process is environmentally friendly, low-impact and low cost, ultimately helping to enable the future of lithium-ion battery manufacture in the UK.

 On completion of the initial proof-of-concept project funded by Ecosurety in 2021, CellMine secured £0.5m funding from Innovate UK to expand the research for a further 18 months, to explore the commercial application of the process and scale it from the laboratory to a pilot plant.